 4. Viola Davis

 Viola Davis, star of ABC’s “How to Get Away With Murder,” won her first Golden Globe for her movie “Fences.”
 She was nominated five times in the past and finally took home a victory.
 During her speech she spoke about her father, who didn’t learn how to read until he was 15.
 She mentioned how her father was the original Troy, who is the main character in the film, and he “had a story and it deserved to be told.”
-This is an inspiring message for young people who feel as though their stories aren’t valid and don’t deserve attention because they don’t fit the mainstream ideology of what is entertaining or important.
+This is one of the most inspiring moments from the 2017 Golden Globes and a message for young people who feel as though their stories aren’t valid and don’t deserve attention because they don’t fit the mainstream ideology of what is entertaining or important.